Looking for wheelchair-friendly trails in national parks? Try these options in and around Adelaide.

 There is a short incline near the start of the trail, just beyond the Mukanthi Playspace and after the footbridge.

-The first half of the trail is compacted gravel, and the second half is bitumen, both about 1 m wide.
+The first half of the trail is compacted gravel and the second half is bitumen, both about 1 m wide.

-10. Steub Trail – Cleland Conservation Park
+10. Steub Trail – Cleland National Park

-The 7 km return Steub Trail in Cleland Conservation Park is an excellent alternative to the ever-popular Waterfall Gully to Mount Lofty Summit Hike, and you should allow about 3 to 5 hours for wheelchair users.
+The 7 km return Steub Trail in Cleland National Park is an excellent alternative to the ever-popular Waterfall Gully to Mount Lofty Summit Hike, and you should allow about 3 to 5 hours for wheelchair users.

 You can start the trail from either the bottom, at Cleland Wildlife Park, or the top, at Mount Lofty Summit.